balancer/balancer-api/README.md

 #### Testing Related

 - RPC_URL - Used for E2E tests.
 This can be a local node or an Infura/Alchemy like service.
 - ENDPOINT_URL - Used for E2E tests.
-Specifies the API URL you'll be running the tests against.
+Specifies the Balancer API URL you'll be running the tests against.
 - HARDHAT_URL - Used for E2E tests.
 Defaults to 127.0.0.1.

 #### Capacity Related